Notebook / Infrastructure / 004

 6

-Verify Prometheus scraping — in Grafana Explore, select the Prometheus datasource and run up{kubernetes_namespace="apps"}.
-You should see Result series: 3, one per service, each returning 1 (UP).
+Verify Prometheus scraping: in Grafana Explore, select the Prometheus datasource and run up{kubernetes_namespace="apps"}.
+The result should show Result series: 3, one per service, each returning 1 (UP).
 Grafana Prometheus Explore showing up metric returning 1 for all three services

 Useful Prometheus queries once metrics are flowing: